|

 holograms, and watermarks.
 To authenticate, simply

-place any of these items under the UV lamp and look
+place any of these items under the black light and look

 for the appropriate security features.